 Though the initial videos mimicked Davletchin's deft martial arts move, participants, which now include corporations, have gotten increasingly creative since.
 Extreme Sandbox, a US-based heavy equipment adventure company, slid off the bottle cap of an oil gallon with a 26-ton Komatsu excavator.

-German automobile manufacturer BMW, used the challenge to showcase their vehicles and the driving skills of the company's head instructor Claudia Hürtgen.
-Meanwhile, St.Paul, Minnesota-based Matsuura Machinery performed the trick with one of its 5-axis automated machining tools!
+German automobile manufacturer BMW used the challenge to showcase its vehicles and the driving skills of the company's head instructor, Claudia Hürtgen.
+Meanwhile, Minnesota-based Matsuura Machinery performed the trick with one of its 5-axis automated machining tools!

 Resources: Metro.co.uk, Interestingengineering.com

 Get the Workbook for this article!Workbook contains: Article, Reading Comprehension, Critical Thinking Questions, Vocabulary in Context (+ answers), Multiple Choice Quiz (+ answers), Parts of Speech Quiz (+ answers), Vocabulary Game (+ answers)